Apoc70/RemovePrivateFlag/README.md

 ## Installation

-Simply copy all files to a location where you are allowed to run.
+Simply copy all files to a location where you are allowed to run it and of course the Exchange servers are reachable.

 ## Requirements
 * Exchange Server 2013 (Tested with CU15, maybe it will work with Exchange 2007/2010 as well)